BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Chiefs vs. Chargers NFL betting on Friday

 Use the BetMGM bonus code CBSSPORTS to get bonus bets for Friday's Week 1 clash between the Chargers and Chiefs in Brazil

-Day 2 of the 2025 NFL season is Friday, Sept.
-5, as the Kansas City Chiefs and Los Angeles Chargers face off in Sao Paulo, Brazil, and with the BetMGM bonus code CBSSPORTS, bettors can get either $150 in bonus bets if their first bet of $10 or more wins, or up to $1,500 in bonus bets if their first bet loses.
-These offers can be used on Friday's AFC West clash in South America.
+After getting started on Thursday, the NFL continues on Friday with a massive AFC West clash between the Kansas City Chiefs and Los Angeles Chargers in Sao Paulo, Brazil.
+Bettors interested in placing wagers on this game should check out the BetMGM bonus code CBSSPORTS, which gives new users either $150 in bonus bets if their first bet of $10 or more wins, or up to $1,500 in bonus bets if their first bet loses.
+These offers can be used on Friday's Chiefs-Chargers matchup in Brazil.
 Interested in NFL betting?
 Click here to claim the latest BetMGM bonus code and start betting on NFL games:

 Explaining the BetMGM bonus code